 Maintenance Task Frequency Benefit

-Replace AC filter Every 1-3 months Prevents airflow restrictions and coil freezing
+Replace or clean the AC filter Every 1–3 months during use Prevents airflow restrictions and reduces the risk of coil freezing

 Professional Tune-Ups

-If your system doesn’t already have a float switch, ask your technician about installing one.
-This safety device automatically shuts off the AC if water starts to back up in the drain pan, preventing overflow.
+If your system does not already have a float switch or similar safety device, ask your engineer whether one is suitable.
+These devices automatically shut down the system if water starts to back up in the drain pan, preventing overflow and limiting damage.

 Monitor and Document